SeyedNavidHashemi/Introduction-to-Artificial-Intelligence-and-Machine-Learning/Speech-Recognition-HMM/README.md

 ## Overview

 This project applies HMMs to recognize spoken digits (0-9) and identify speakers from audio recordings.
-It demonstrates the complete pipeline from audio preprocessing and feature extraction to model training and evaluation.
+It demonstrates the complete pipeline from audio preprocessing and feature extraction to model training and evaluation.(In "recording" directy there are only some examples not all of the dataset)

 ## Problem Description